-Working through the essentials of EDA (in Section 4.2) should have provided you with a pretty clear picture of the data and results of the
+Working through the essentials of exploratory data analysisr (EDA) (in Section 4.2) has provided us with a pretty clear picture of the data and results of the

 However, we have not yet touched the data contained in